compound-finance/gateway/pallets/oracle/README.md

-# Pallet for CASH
+# Pallet for Oracle

-TODO
+The Oracle provides prices for Gateway.
+The prices currently come from the Open Price Feed.